 A quality research experience should result in more than a mention on your medical school resume or CV.
 A research experience should leave you with new knowledge, new skills, new connections, and new opportunities!
 If you loved the research project you participated in, it might inspire you to pursue more research!
 If you develop good relationships with your teammates, you are more likely to have future network connections that can help you through medical school and residency.
 Basically, a research project should result in more than a check mark on your med school application.

-Approaching your instructors in a science class is the first and easiest step to take if you are looking for research opportunities, especially if you do not have any research experience at all.
+What helped me overcome my fears was looking at the bigger picture.
+Make an effort.
 Your professors and teaching assistants might be personally involved in research projects or know colleagues who are participating in research.
 You can ask if any positions on the research team are available and if so, who you can send your research assistant cover letter and resume to.
 These projects are often looking for assistants, scribes, and other team members who can help in the research process.

 If you're working on a research assistant cover letter and are looking for tips to make it stand out, check out this infographic:

-If you find that no research opportunities are currently available in your own school, check out colleges and universities near you to see if their science departments are looking for research assistants.
+If you find that no research opportunities are currently available in your own school, check out colleges and universities near you.
 Some departments openly post volunteer research positions on their website, so do make sure to check them out.

 You can personally reach out to instructors in the departments that interest you the most and introduce yourself.
 Explain that you are a student at another school who is looking for research opportunities.
 Starting as a volunteer is the perfect opportunity for someone who does not have any research experience.
 Focus on self-improvement and development at first, and then demonstrate to your research team that you are a dedicated, responsible adult who they can trust and work with.
 You might move up the ranks if such an opportunity is available.

-“If you're um interested in certain types of research it is helpful for the interdisciplinary nature of certain research to be fostered at some of these bigger academic institutions.
-For example, I did a summer research program here in the University of Iowa … and a lot of the work done with that would involve doctors in the hospital collaborating with people in bioengineering at the university … that's one thing to think about it's sometimes easier at these big undergraduate universities.” – Rishi Patel, BeMo student.
+“If you're interested in certain types of research it is helpful for the interdisciplinary nature of certain research to be fostered at some of these bigger academic institutions.
+For example, I did a summer research program … and a lot of the work done with that would involve doctors in the hospital collaborating with people in bioengineering at the university.” – Rishi Patel, BeMo student.

-If you are involved in a premed club or society at your school, ask your peers about their research experiences.
-Older students might know which professors at your school always need research assistants, so even if these professors are not your direct instructors, you will know who to reach out to.
 Older students may also advise where to look for opportunities at your school and beyond.
 Perhaps they shadowed a physician who is always involved in research and can always use an assistant.
-Or they gained some clinical hours for medical school in a hospital that is currently involved in a research project.
-Do not be shy to ask for help from your older peers.
 They have been in your situation and know how frustrating this search can be.
 They also know if an experience will be of value to you, point you in the right direction, and give tips based on their own experiences.

 Your own extracurriculars for medical school can lead you to research opportunities!
-After spending much of your time and effort gaining quality shadowing hours and volunteer hours to learn new skills and build new relationships, these extracurricular activities can also be used to find research experiences.
-Reach out to the doctors you shadowed, especially if you managed to develop a friendly rapport, and these physicians would remember your work ethic and intelligence.
+Reach out to your contacts or the doctors you shadowed, especially if you managed to develop a friendly rapport, and these physicians would remember your work ethic and intelligence.
 Even if they are not participating in research personally, they may give you the names of their colleagues who are looking for assistants or know of research projects happening in their institution.

 Summer research programs are ideal for most premed students.
-While you may take a class during the summer, students tend to have a much lighter academic workload and can dedicate most of their attention to extracurriculars like research.
 A huge advantage of these programs is that you can focus on research only.
 After successfully completing a program like this, you may not need to gain any more research experience to bolster your application.

 The potential downside of summer research opportunities is that many of them have a variety of fees.
 As some of these programs are designed specifically for students who have no or limited experience in research, they ask students for application and program fees instead of paying them for their research participation.
 Considering how much medical school costs, and other related costs, sit down and plan your budget before you send in applications to summer research programs.